 -

-Luis, a Colombian grass movements activist, came up with this technique to help participants of RecrearMagnify 2016 (Medellín, Colombia) reflect on what the two weeks of cohabiting meant to them.
+Luis, a Colombian researcher, creative and activist, came up with this technique to help participants of RecrearMagnify 2016, Recrear’s annual residency program held that year in Colombia, reflect on what the two weeks of cohabiting meant to them.
 For the group, the exercise represented a way to reflect both individually and collectively on the meaning of our work together.

 We used this technique to understand how participants experienced a collective process.
 This being said, the technique can also be used to understand how a group relates to their shared spaces, community relationships, or any other shared area of interest.
 The paintings and storytelling that goes with it, help the researcher(s) to process and analyze the situation.

 This technique uses painting as a means to listen and capture each other’s ideas.
 There are no right and wrong answers.
-Instead the exercises ask people to engage their in listening and then process what they hear through art.
-Creativity is an incredible channel to learn together; in this exercise creativity comes across in the painting as well in making sense of the painting's symbolism.
+Instead the exercises ask people to engage their in listening and then interpret what they hear through art.
+Creativity offers a channel for people to capture and mirror back someone's experience through color, imagery and symbolism.

 It's worthwhile doing an audio/video recording of the process - especially the discussion since there's a lot of reflections that come out at the very end.